e3la/i2dc/README.md

 If you have access to the O'Reilly database it is a treasure of tech information that can be useful to you.

+I haven't used it but if you're wanting whisper transcripts and you're on windows try out [https://nolongerset.com/whisper-desktop/ ](https://github.com/Const-me/Whisper).

 ---

 ## My Workflow 💡➡️🤖➡️🧪➡️🔄